 - Mosquitos are present in the area.
 At dusk and dawn they can get particularly bad if you are moving slowly.
 Also, Dermacentor andersoni and Dermacentor variabilis are present.
 (Wood ticks and dog ticks.
 We have not seen any deer ticks, Ixodes scapularis, but have heard that some may be lurking.)
-We recommend bringing spray with a higher DEET content for areas with dense bush, using premerthin treated clothing, and/or nylon long pants/sleeves, or just not stopping!
+We recommend bringing spray with a high DEET content for areas with dense bush, using permethrin-treated clothing, and/or nylon long pants/sleeves, or just not stopping!

 - There is some poison ivy along sections of the course although racers staying on trails should not be affected.
-Racers with severe poison ivy alergies may want to wear long pants/socks/calf sleeves during the running portion.
+Racers with severe poison ivy allergies may want to wear long pants/socks/calf sleeves during the running portion.
 I (Andy) am personally severely allergic to the plant but have only ever had an issue when I've been off trail.

 *Please note, the Wilderman IS NOT IN ANY WAY AFFILIATED WITH IRONMAN™.
 It is a triathlon, however, that covers roughly the same distance in each discipline as an Ironman™ Triathlon.
 As we mentioned, the Wilderman is harder, better, wilder, and a heck of a lot less expensive than the Ironman™ event.
 Here are some extra trademark symbols in case we missed them somewhere: ™™™™™.